st-js/st-js/README.md

 - Check: Can't do instanceof on built-in types
 - Check: Can't put classes and enums inside interfaces
 - Check: Forbid Java specific methods on JavaScript (methods added by st-js, see below)
-- Convert for loops into `for of` loops

 ### Open for discussion
 - Should we automatically replace ".equals()" with "==" or "===" ?